 Patients can make an appointment with a GP prior to their visit or they may choose to walk in for treatment.
 However, not making an appointment may result in long waiting queues.
 GPs are responsible for prescribing drugs, treating acute and chronic illnesses, and providing preventive care and health education to the general population of Luxembourg.
 It is not required to obtain a referral letter from a GP to visit a specialist doctor In Luxembourg.

 Private healthcare co-exists with public healthcare in Luxembourg.
-Although the majority of the population in Luxembourg is covered by the public healthcare system, some people still choose to opt for additional private health insurance to supplement the services offered by the State healthcare.
-Retirees from a foreign country, who want to reside in Luxembourg, must show a proof of health insurance upon application for their residence permit.
+Although the majority of the country’s population is covered by the public healthcare system, about 75% of the population still choose to opt for additional private health insurance in Luxembourg to supplement the services offered by the State healthcare.
+Most of the major international health insurance companies in Luxembourg offer private medical plans, both local and international.

 In summary, Luxembourg has an extremely high standard of compulsory state-funded healthcare and medical professionals are generally extremely well-trained.
 As is the case with any universal healthcare system, there are always long queuing times that can be a hassle during your trip.
-Should you desire to receive immediate treatment at a doctor or clinic of your choice, an expat medical insurance plan will be the optimal solution for you.
-This will give you a peace-of-mind knowing that medical costs will be covered quickly and efficiently in case of an accident or illness for yourself and your family while travelling through Luxembourg.
+Should you desire to receive immediate treatment at a doctor or clinic of your choice, a Luxembourg expat health insurance plan will be the optimal solution for you.
+This will give you peace of mind knowing that medical costs will be covered quickly and efficiently in case of an accident or illness for yourself and your family while traveling through Luxembourg.